beyzauzun-ai/game-development-study-notes/README.md

 ---

-> **Highlights**
+> ## ✨ Highlights
 >
 > - 📚 24 Technical Documents
-> - 🎮 Unreal Engine & Unity
+> - 🎮 Unreal Engine Documentation
+> - 🧩 Unity Documentation
-> - 🤖 AI-Powered Game Development
+> - 🤖 AI Tools for Game Development
 > - 💼 Interview Tips
-> - 🛠 Practical Mini Projects
+> - 🛠️ Hands-on Mini Projects
-> - ✨ Best Practices
+> - 📖 Best Practices & Learning Roadmaps
+> - 🚀 Continuously Updated

 ## 📖 About

-This repository contains structured learning notes, technical documentation, practical examples, and best practices for modern game development.

-Topics include:

-- 🎮 Unreal Engine
-- 🧩 Unity
-- 🤖 AI Tools for Game Development
-- 📚 Practical Examples
-- 💼 Interview Tips
-- 🚀 Mini Projects
+This repository is a comprehensive collection of technical documentation created throughout my game development learning journey.

+It covers Unreal Engine, Unity, C# scripting, Blueprints, and AI-powered development workflows through structured notes, practical examples, interview tips, and mini projects.

+The goal of this project is not only to document what I learn, but also to create a high-quality knowledge base that can help other developers explore modern game development technologies.

 ---